 The complete 'execution specification' for a structure comprises a range of contractual documents, including drawings, a general specification with technical requirements for supply of materials and products and for workmanship, and project-specific requirements for the individual structure.

 Rules for the design of steelwork are given in Eurocode 3 Design of steel structures.
-Within Part 1-1 of that Eurocode, the following basis assumption is stated: "fabrication and erection complies with BS EN 1090".
+Within Part 1-1 of that Eurocode (BS EN 1993-1-1), the following basis assumption is stated: "fabrication and erection complies with BS EN 1090".

-BS EN 1090 Execution of steel structures and aluminium structures consists of three parts:
+BS EN 1090 Execution of steel structures and aluminium structures consists of four parts:

 - Part 1: Requirements for conformity assessment of structural components